Samsung/tizen-docs/docs/application/native/guides/multimedia/image-classification.md

 The main features of the Media Vision Inference API include:

-- Classifying an image
+- Classifying an image:

 Image classification is one of the main features of the Media Vision Inference API.
 You can [classify](#classify) an image, which matches to its corresponding labels.
 For example, to classify an image consisting of a food item, you can apply a food classification model while doing inference of the decoded image data.

 ## Prerequisites